-Got a long weekend ahead of you and looking for things to do in London to fill the bank holiday?
+Got a long bank holiday weekend ahead of you and looking for things to do in London to fill the time?
 Take a look at our suggestions below for activities in the capital and beyond, whatever the weather and whatever your budget.

 Note: it's worth checking the opening hours of places mentioned here, as they sometimes do odd things (or close completely) over bank holiday weekends — and check public transport too, as bank holidays are a favourite time for engineering works.

 WALKING TOURS: Stretch your legs while learning something new about London on a walking tour.
 They're not just for tourists, y'know, and can cover extremely niche and little-known areas of London's geography and history.
 Among our favourite tours are Look Up London, Black History Walks and Footprints of London.

 MUSEUMS AND GALLERIES: Find out about the latest exhibitions in London's museums and galleries, and read our latest reviews, here.
 Been to all the well-known museums and galleries, and looking for somewhere new to explore?
 Here's our guide to cheaper, quieter, smaller and lesser-known alternatives to London's big venues.